-"Seismically rugged design" - A term used to describe the design of components beyond the second containment isolation barrier to ensure that the HCVS is able to remain functional following a design basis seismic event.
-While the design and construction must meet the plant's design basis earthquake seismic requirements, licensees may use commercial grade components and materials beyond the second containment isolation barrier.
-Thus, licensees are not required to qualify piping, supports and other related components in accordance with NRC requirements for safety related structures, systems, and components, including Appendix B, "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants," for this portion of the system.
+"Seismically rugged design" - A term often used to describe the design of components beyond the second containment isolation barrier to ensure HCVS functionality following a design basis seismic event.
+While the design and construction must meet the plant's seismic requirements, licensees are not required to qualify piping, supports and other related components in accordance with NRC requirements for safety related SSCs, including Appendix B, "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants."

-"Reliable Hardened Containment Vent System" - A term used to describe a containment vent system that can be initiated and operated with a high degree of certainty during a prolonged SBO event.
-The HCVS shall be designed to be operated from switches or push buttons on readily accessible control panels and shall be capable of operating in this mode with no additional operator actions until such time that manual operator actions to supplement the HCVS operation by portable equipment can be credited.
-The NRC staff's determination of whether a licensee has a reliable hardened vent will be based on conformance to the requirements of order EA-12-050, as further defined and elaborated in this interim staff guidance (ISG).
+"Reliable Hardened Containment Vent System (HCVS)": A term used to describe a containment vent system that can be initiated and operated with a high degree of certainty during a prolonged SBO event.
+The HCVS shall be designed to be placed in operation from switches or push buttons on readily accessible control panels and shall be capable of operating in this mode with no additional operator actions until such time manual operator actions to supplement the HCVS operation by portable equipment can be credited.
+The NRC staff's determination if a licensee has a reliable hardened vent will be based on conformance to the requirements of order EA-12-050, as further defined and elaborated in this ISG.